hgrubbs/python_rpcfu/README.md

 JSON output is fine, but what about inputs?
 --------------------------------
-You may supply all inputs via JSON as well, you can even mix and match them.
-The way to do this is to supply a query string variable named *json_args* containing your arguments.
+You may supply all inputs via JSON, and even  mix and match them.
+The way to do this is to supply a query string variable named *json_args* containing your arguments in JSON form.
 In the _Quick Start_ above, providing `?name=Developer` is the same as providing `{"name": "Developer"}` within the *json_args* variable.
-Passing arguments as separate query string variables is available mainly for development/debugging, and seems sloppy to deploy in production.
+Passing arguments as separate query string variables is available mainly for development/debugging, and seems less-than-elegant for production.

 Mapping
 -------